- 3/4 cup butter, softened

 - 1 cup sliced almonds, divided

 - In a large bowl, cream butter and confectioners' sugar until light and fluffy.
 Gradually add flour and mix well.
 Press onto the bottom of a greased 13-in. x 9-in. baking pan.
-Bake 18-20 minutes or until lightly browned.
+Bake at 350° for 18-20 minutes or until lightly browned.

 - Spread jam over crust.
 In a large bowl, beat egg whites until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff peaks form.
 Fold in coconut and 1/2 cup almonds.
 Spread over jam.
 Sprinkle with remaining almonds.
-Bake 18-22 minutes or until golden brown.
-Cool completely on a wire rack.
-Dust with additional confectioners' sugar if desired.
+Bake at 350° for 18-22 minutes or until golden brown.
 Yield: 2 dozen.

 Reviews forSwedish Raspberry Almond Bars